-Packed full of goodness with five different hidden vegetables, this is a great sauce to get those veggies into your picky eaters, children or otherwise!
+Packed full of goodness with five different hidden vegetables, this is red pasta sauce is a great way to get those veggies into your picky eaters, children or otherwise!
 You can use it for pasta, to top a pizza or perhaps for a sausage casserole, which my kids are particularly fond of.

 If you prefer, you can of course leave some of the vegetables unblended, but this works best for us when all the vegetables are blended together.